-Moreover, it is crucial to keep in mind the special reasons for hesitation when considering adding to the courts of appeals.
-There are both serious costs to the functioning of this collegial enterprise from adding judgeships and more readily available (and less risky) options for addressing temporary needs through reassignment of judges on short-term bases.
-It is fitting that the JCUS's recent recommendations request only two additional judgeships for one appellate court, the Ninth Circuit, and even that request (downsized from the JCUS's last prior request of five judges for that court, more than double the request being made now) may prove unnecessary or unwise.
-Specific judgment on that score, however, is outside the scope of this essay.
+when considering adding to the courts of appeals.
+There are both serious costs to the functioning of this collegial enterprise and more readily available options for addressing temporary needs through reassignment of judges on short-term bases.
+It is fitting that the JCUS's recent recommendations request only two additional judgeships for one court, the Ninth Circuit, and even that request (downsized from the JCUS's last prior request of five judges for that court, more than double the request being made now) may prove unnecessary or unwise.
+Specific judgment on that score, however, is outside the scope of this paper.